For years I’ve thought about making parsnip cake, since reading the recipe for one in the cookbook: Kitchen Sense, by Mitchell Davis.

 - 1 cup icing sugar

-- 2 tbsp fresh citrus juice: lemon, grapefruit, orange, or other – or a combination
+- 2 tbsp fresh citrus juice: lemon, grapefruit, orange, clementine, etc … or a combination

 Stir the juice into the icing sugar until completely combined and smooth, using a whisk or fork.
 Plan to mix the glaze and then use it right away, as it will start to harden.
 This makes enough for a single loaf or bundt; simply double the recipe if you expect to use more.